-- information supplied by subscribers, besides the information that needs to be revealed for appropriate certification services; in other cases the revelation of received information requires a prior written approval of the information beholder or results from exceptions set forth in art.12, par .3 of the Act on Electronic Signature of 18 September (see also Chapter 2.8), - information supplied by/to subscribers and requesters (e.g. the contents of agreements with subscribers and requesters, accounts, applications for registration, issuance, renewal, revocation of certificates; a part of the information mentioned above can be made accessible solely upon approval of and in the scope specified by its owner (i.e. subscriber), - entries of system transactions (the whole of the transactions, as well as data for control inspection of transaction, the so called system transactions logs), - entries of information about events (logs) connected with certification services, stored by CERTUM and registration authorities, - entries of an internal and external control, if it might cause a threat to CERTUM security (in accordance with Chapter 2.8.2, the majority of this information should be accessible for the public), - emergency plans, - information about steps taken in order to protect hardware devices and software, information about administering of certification services and planned registration rules.
+- information supplied by/to subscribers (e.g. the contents of agreements with subscribers and requesters, accounts, applications for registration, issuance, renewal, revocation of certificates; a part of the information mentioned above can be made accessible solely upon approval of and in the scope specified by its owner (i.e. subscriber), - entries of system transactions (the whole of the transactions, as well as data for control inspection of transaction, the so called system transactions logs), - entries of information about events (logs) connected with certification services, stored by CERTUM and registration authorities, - entries of an internal and external control, if it might cause a threat to CERTUM security (in accordance with Chapter 2.8.2, the majority of this information should be accessible for the public), - emergency plans, - information about steps taken in order to protect hardware devices and software, information about administering of certification services and planned registration rules.